pojntfx/r3map/README.md

 <details>
   <summary>Expand instructions</summary>

 While it is possible to use [any of the available backends](#backends) or creating a custom one, we'll be creating a client and server system, where a gRPC server exposes a resource backed by a file, and a managed mount uses a gRPC client to mount the resource.
-Note that since r3map is fully transport independent, there are other options available as well, such as fRPC and ltsrpc, which [can have different characteristics depending on network conditions and other factors](https://pojntfx.github.io/networked-linux-memsync/main.html#rpc-frameworks-1).
+Note that since r3map is fully transport independent, there are other options available as well, such as fRPC and panrpc, which [can have different characteristics depending on network conditions and other factors](https://pojntfx.github.io/networked-linux-memsync/main.html#rpc-frameworks-1).
 To create the server exposing the resource, first the backend and gRPC need to be set up:

 ```go
 f, err := os.CreateTemp("", "")